RoelantD/Workshop-AIBOT/readme.md

 [Open challenge](Challenge%203/readme.md)

 #### Challenge 4 - Security PI
-In this challenge you are going to transform your PI in a security system.
+In this challenge you are going to transform your PI into a security system.
 [Open challenge](Challenge%204/readme.md)